 Monterey County, CA

 A pinch of red pepper really sets off this Pinot Noir.
-Think classic Maryland-style crab cakes cooked up with a bit of Old Bay seasoning.
+Magical when paired with Spanish Chorizo, spicy peppered salami or crab cakes done Cajun style.

 Falcon’s Perch Pinot Noir is produced from cool climate grapes grown in select vineyards within and surrounding the Arroyo Seco and Santa Lucia Highlands regions of central Monterey County.
 This region has earned a well-deserved reputation for producing world-class Pinot Noir.
 Over the past decade, the introduction of Dijon clones of Pinot Noir, along with the old standby Pommard clone, has dramatically increased the quality of the varietal here.
 These newer clones are the backbone of this release of Falcon’s Perch, named for the bird which had made its home in the lone pine tree among the vines, safeguarding the grapes from vertabrate pests while preserving the ecosystem’s natural balance.